BurakMert/AccessLogParser/README.md

 This repository is used for anonymizing IP addresses in web server logs.
 The process assumes the following log format to work:
 LogFormat "%h %l %u %t \"%r\" %>s %O

 You need Apache Spark and pyspark installed for this repository to work.
-You can install the pip libraries by using requirements.txt.
+You can install the pip libraries by using requirements.txt as follows:
+* pip install -r requirements.txt

 In order to install Apache Spark you can use the following guide:

 * for Macos : https://medium.com/macoclock/how-to-install-apache-pyspark-on-macbook-pro-4a9249f0d823